la-ots/pelican/docs/whats-new/index.md

 We’re continually improving Pelican.
 The following changes are listed by the date we completed each change.

-## 2.0.4 December 2023
+## 2.0.3 December 2023

 - Add an omitted CSS variable for Pagination
 - Add an omitted CSS variable for Languages Feature Block
 - Add an omitted CSS variable for Checkbox and Radios active color
 - Fix bug of incorrect CSS variable used in disabled Toggle Tokens
 - Fix bug of links in Tables not inheriting color

-## 2.0.3 – November 2023

-- Icons in List Group links are vertically centered
+- Fix bug of icons in List Group links not being vertically centered

 ## 2.0.2 – 28 November 2023